Nooses found hanging in Oakland trees to be investigated as hate crimes

 "Reports that these were part of exercise equipment do not remove nor excuse their torturous and terrorizing effects," Schaaf said in a statement.
 "We are all responsible for knowing the history and present day reality of lynchings, hate crimes and racial violence.
 Objects that invoke such terror will not be tolerated in Oakland's public spaces."

 The ropes have been taken down and extra patrols have been assigned to Lake Merritt, according to police.
-The incident is still under investigation.
+The Oakland Police Department has turned over the evidence to the FBI and the incident will be investigated as a hate crime, according to Schaaf.

+"We have to start with the assumption that these are hate crimes," Schaaf said at a press conference on Wednesday.
+"We cannot take these actions lightly, we have to take them seriously."

+Schaaf explained that symbols like this should not exist in public spaces where people are supposed to feel safe.

 This incident follows the hanging deaths of two black men in Southern California that are being investigated by both local and federal agencies.
 Robert L. Fuller, 24, was found hanging from a tree early last Wednesday in Palmdale.
 His death was described by authorities as "an alleged death by suicide."